dead-end/nuzzle/man/README.md

        ${HOME}/.nuzzle/
               Nuzzle uses this directory to store user specific files like the score  files for the games.
-This is the recommanded directory to place customized configuration files.
+This is the recommended directory to place customized configuration files.

        /usr/share/games/nuzzle/